TenderSure-Africa-SEZ/trific-platform-docs/docs/architecture/index.md

 # Architecture Overview

-This section covers the technical architecture of the Trific platform.
+This section covers the technical architecture of the TRIFIC platform.

 ## Sections